markdownlint/markdownlint/RULES.md

     ## ATX style H2

+Note: the configured header style can be a specific style to use (atx, atx_closed, setext), or simply require that the usage be consistent within the document.

-## MD004 - Mixed bullet styles
+## MD004 - Unordered list style

-Tags: bullet, mixed
+Tags: bullet, ul

+Parameters: style

-This rule is triggered when different symbols are used in the same document for unordered list items:
+This rule is triggered when the symbols used in the document for unordered list items do not match the configured unordered list style:

     * Item 1
     + Item 2
     - Item 3

-Use the same symbol for list items throughout the document:
+To fix this issue, use the configured style for list items throughout the
+document:

     * Item 1
     * Item 2
     * Item 3

+Note: the configured list style can be a specific symbol to use (asterisk, plus, dash), or simply require that the usage be consistent within the document.

-## MD005 - Inconsistent indentation for bullets at the same level
+## MD005 - Inconsistent indentation for list items at the same level

-Tags: bullet, indentation
+Tags: bullet, ul, indentation

 This rule is triggered when list items are parsed as being at the same level, but don't have the same indentation: